Student centred and research-based design of learning spaces: Blackett transitional space

 Background for project

-The Blackett building is currently undergoing a sequence major refurbishment.
+The Blackett building is currently undergoing a sequence of major refurbishment.
 This included the redevelopment of Lecture Theatre 2 (LT2) into an active learning space.

 Benefits to student learning and further outcomes